teaguetomesh/dqva-and-circuit-cutting/README.md

 ```
 @return:
 ```
 a Python dict.
 Keys are tuples of (K, d).
-Values are (cut positions, groupings). 'groupings' was for development purposes.
-Will remove in future.
+Values are cut positions.
 ```
 ### Cut searcher benchmark
 Benchmarking the running speed of cut searcher.